KingToot14/radar_shader/README.md

 3. The expanding ring around the blips ([Link](https://godotshaders.com/shader/radar-blip-ring))

 ## How it Works
-I think looking aroudn in the demo project will help more than anything, but I will try to explain what's going on:\
+I think looking around in the demo project will help more than anything, but I will try to explain what's going on:

 First of all, in each entity (good guys, bad guys, rat), we have a "blip" object.
 This object is special in that it isn't supposed to be rendered by the normal viewport, but only by a special viewport designed for the radar.
-To do this, we use a visibility layer (Note how only the second layer is selected)\
+To do this, we use a visibility layer (Notice how only the second layer is selected)\
 \
 ![image](https://github.com/KingToot14/radar_shader/assets/46078617/69f4a2e5-d94f-4bcf-9e5e-5e5c1d6c7391)